hanna2001/backend/documentation/backend_patterns.md

     the published msg is in a channel the consumer subscibes a channel/topic
     when a new message arrives in a topic all the subsribers will be notified

+CAR

+STATFUL/STATELESS :
+    stateless in best -> jwt -> not dependant of any data